oleg-shilo/cs-script.vscode/README.md

 _Command: `cs-script: load project`<br>_
 Open the C# file and execute "load project" command (ctrl+F7):

 _Note: currently VSCode project model does not allow programmatic opening of a project/folder and a file.
 Thus initially you need to trigger "load project" command twice to achieve the desired outcome.
-First tome to load the folder and second time to load the file.
-But after the project/folder is loaded activating a C# IntelliSense is a single step operation.
-This minor limitation is going to be addressed in teh future releases._
+First time to load the folder and second time to load the file.
+But after the project/folder is loaded activating a C# IntelliSense is always a single step operation.
+This minor limitation is going to be addressed in the future releases.
+Providing VSCode team will cooperate._

 ![](https://github.com/oleg-shilo/cs-script.vscode/raw/master/images/vscode_projB.gif)